 U.S. officials have identified Iran's energy sector as a key Iranian vulnerability because Iran's government revenues are approximately 80% dependent on oil revenues and in need of substantial foreign investment.
 A U.S. effort to curb international energy investment in Iran began in 1996 with the Iran Sanctions Act (ISA), but no firms have been sanctioned under it and the precise effects of ISA-as distinct from other factors affecting international firms' decisions on whether to invest in Iran-have been unclear.
-While international pressure on Iran to curb its nuclear program has increased the hesitation of many major foreign firms to invest in Iran's energy sector, hindering Iran's efforts to expand oil production beyond 4.1 million barrels per day, some firms continue to see opportunity in Iran.
-This particularly appears to be the case for companies in Asia that appear eager to fill the void left by major European and American firms and to line up steady supplies of Iranian oil and natural gas.
+International pressure on Iran to curb its nuclear program has increased the hesitation of many major foreign firms to invest in Iran's energy sector, hindering Iran's efforts to expand oil production beyond 4.1 million barrels per day, but some firms continue to see opportunity in Iran.

 Some in Congress express concern about the reticence of U.S. allies, of Russia, and of China, to impose U.N. sanctions that would target Iran's civilian economy.
 In an attempt to strengthen U.S. leverage with its allies to back such international sanctions, several bills in the 111th Congress would add U.S. sanctions on Iran.
 For example, H.R.
-2194, H.R.
+2194 (which passed the House on December 15, 2009), H.R.
 1985, H.R.
-1208, and S. 908 would include as ISA violations: selling refined gasoline to Iran; providing shipping insurance or other services to deliver gasoline to Iran; or supplying equipment to or performing the construction of oil refineries in Iran.
-H.R.
-2192 and S. 908 would also expand the menu of available sanctions against violators.
-H.R.
-1208 would further restrict trade with Iran.
-There has also been movement on the part of some U.S. states to divest from firms that do business with Iran, even if such trade is legal, and several bills would protect investment funds from lawsuits for divesting from companies active in Iran.
-However, some experts see such legislation as angering Europe and thereby reducing European cooperation with the United States on Iran, or as potentially backfiring by strengthening the political control exercised by Iran's leaders.
+1208, and S. 908 would include as ISA violations selling refined gasoline to Iran; providing shipping insurance or other services to deliver gasoline to Iran; or supplying equipment to or performing the construction of oil refineries in Iran.
+Several of these bills would also expand the menu of available sanctions against violators.
+A bill passed by the Senate on January 28, 2010 (S. 2799), contains these sanctions as well as a broad range of other measures against Iran, including reversing previous easings of the U.S. ban on trade with Iran.